motorin/grunt-php-to-json/README.md

 ```

 #### With Content Post-Process
 In this example, options `contentProcess` and `contentOptions` are used to convert the file.
-So the target file will contain jsonp-friendly data.
-It means that pure json-string will be wrapped with custom function call.
-[More about JSONP](http://en.wikipedia.org/wiki/JSONP).
+So it depends on you what exactly will be in target file. ;)

 ```js
 grunt.initConfig({